PatricioFarrell/ChargeTransport.jl/docs/src/examples/Grid_3D.md

 module Grid_3D

 using ExtendableGrids

-using GridVisualize
+using ChargeTransport
 # For using this example, one additionally needs to add TetGen.
 SimplexGridFactory is a wrapper for using this meshgenerator.
-#using SimplexGridFactory
+using SimplexGridFactory
-#using TetGen
+using TetGen
-#using GLMakie
+using GLMakie

-function main(;Plotter = nothing, plotting = true) # plotting is currently only tested with GLMakie and PyPlot
+function main(;Plotter = GLMakie, plotting = true) # plotting is currently only tested with GLMakie and PyPlot

     cm       = 0.01
     builder3d=let